geteduroam/letswifi-portal/INSTALL.md

 </details>

-Remove the `--trust` arguments you don't need.
+>[!NOTE]
-If you use them, make sure you imported them in the previous section.
+> All `--trust` CAs must have been imported in the previous step.
+> Import the CA that signed your RADIUS server certificate,
+> but consider also adding any public CA that you might use in the near future.

-If you don't provide `--trust` at all, the trust will be set to the same CA that's used for signing.
+If you don't provide `--trust` at all, the trust will be set to the same CA that's used for signing, which may be a CA that is created when running the command.

 #### Provider setup